 When making music, Bren integrates the sounds of R&B, jazz, gospel, and pop.
 On his process of using all those sounds, Bren said, “I always said it’s something you can’t be taught, you have to grow upon it.
 I grew up with my parents listening to Freddy Jackson, Gap Band, old Robin Thicke, so it’s embedded in me.
 Regardless of what I do, I will always have some jazz, pop, or R&B formatted into my music.”

-Last year, Bren had the chance to open for Jhene Aiko and Megan the Stallion on tour.
+In 2019, Bren had the chance to open for Jhene Aiko and Megan the Stallion on tour.
 The moment was very surreal for him.
 “I’m just blessed to be on the same stage as them, that’s where I wanna be in a few years.”
 The experience made Bren think about his future as a performer.

 Bren’s newest single “Freezing” is out now.
 Gardening on new inspiration, Bren said, “Jamie Moore wrote the chorus and the crazy thing is, it got denied by four artists, and I heard it, and from there we wrote it in two hours.”
 The song shows the perspective of a man going hard for his girl, taking a leap of faith and diving headfirst.
 The song has a west coast vibe.